adrian-tarau/talos/README.md

 The behaviour of the extension can be changed with a few parameters:

-* `microfalx.extension.enabled=false` Disables the extension without the need to be removed from extensions.xml (might be useful if the extension misbehaves)
+* `talos.extension.enabled=false` Disables the extension without the need to be removed from extensions.xml (might be useful if the extension misbehaves)
-* `microfalx.performance.enabled` Disables server & process performance monitoring (Performance reports in HTML)
+* `talos.performance.enabled=false` Disables server & process performance monitoring (Performance reports in HTML)
-* `microfalx.quiet=false` The default build behaviour is be reverted (verbose logging), while preserving the build report at the end
+* `talos.quiet=false` The default build behaviour is be reverted (verbose logging), while preserving the build report at the end
-* `microfalx.verbose=true` The default output highlights the most important aspects of the build; however, additional information can be requested in the terminal in the build report at the end
+* `talos.verbose=true` The default output highlights the most important aspects of the build; however, additional information can be requested in the terminal in the build report at the end
 * `microfals.progress=false` The progress is disabled, and the build is fully quiet; The only thing displayed on the screen (console) would be the report at the end
-* `microfalx.report.html.enabled=false` The HTML report will not be generated
+* `talos.report.html.enabled=false` The HTML report will not be generated
-* `microfalx.report.logs.enabled=false` The HTML report will not contain the logs
+* `talos.report.logs.enabled=false` The HTML report will not contain the logs
-* `microfalx.report.trend.retention=NNd` The trend report will contain only the last NN days
+* `talos.report.trend.retention=NNd` The trend report will contain only the last NN days
-* `microfalx.report.open` The HTML report will be open automatically in the browser at the end
+* `talos.report.open` The HTML report will be open automatically in the browser at the end
-* `microfalx.report.environment.enabled` The terminal will include the environment report at the end
+* `talos.report.environment.enabled` The terminal will include the environment report at the end

 Configuration can be passed using environment variables.
 The environment variable name is the configuration key in upper case and `.` replaced by `_`.